AaltoPML/node-BNN-covariate-shift/index.md

 ## Node-based Bayesian neural networks

+### Definition

 Node-BNNs are recently introduced as an efficient alternative to standard weight-based BNNs.
-In a node-BNN, we keep the parameters deterministic while inducing uncertainty over the outputs by multiplying hidden nodes with latent random variables:
+In a node-BNN, we keep the weights and biases deterministic while inducing uncertainty over the outputs by multiplying hidden nodes with latent random variables:

 \begin{equation}
 \begin{aligned}